PhotonQuantum/pysjtu/docs/advanced.rst

     sess = pysjtu.Session(username="...", password="...")

-A `login()` method is provided, in case you want to provide username and password later:
+A :meth:`pysjtu.session.Session.login` method is provided, in case you want to provide username and password later:

 .. sourcecode:: python